Deadshot: Modern Age

 Deadshot, along with Scandal Savage, Bane, Rag Doll, and Catman reunite the Secret Six.
-The team is hired to retrieve Tarantula from Alcatraz Island, and find a card which she stole from Junior, a mysterious villain who supposedly runs the entire West Coast mob.
-Junior has practically the entire villain community at her beck and call, as many fear her methods and formidability.
-The Six later learn that the card in question was made by the demon lord Neron and serves a special function: "Get Out Of Hell Free."
+The team is hired to retrieve Tarantula from Alcatraz Island and find a card which allows the user to escape Hell for free.
 Soon, the Six are attacked by a small army of super-villains, all wanting to recover the card and collect the reward of $20 million for each of the Six.
 It is later revealed that Junior is Rag Doll's sister and the daughter of the first Rag Doll.
+Tarantula sacrifices herself and Junior, seemingly destroying the card.
+The card survives and comes into Scandal's possession.